I’ve always had a difficult time calibrating my social needs.

 To deal with it, sometimes I’d go off to a different part of the house, watch TV alone.
 Other times I would just hang out with my friends’ parents, pelt them with questions, make them entertain me.
 It’s not cool to hang out with your friend’s parents…but that’s one of the benefits of being in a nerd clan: cool is already off the table; you can just relax and make yourself comfortable.

 So, that was my social life in high school: just me, nodding forever, tumbling around in the lint filter.

 (College ended up being more of the same, only I managed to add in a few new ingredients.
 Depression, for example.
 Alcohol.
-Again, take notes.
-Do the opposite.
+Again, strive for the opposite.
 You’re welcome).

 It was later in life, at the age of 30, that I finally received an autism spectrum diagnosis…finally began to understand my issues with social pragmatics.
 Which helped.
 I’m even in a good relationship today.
 But outside of that relationship, I don’t have any friends.
 I haven’t made friends in a very long time, and I can’t tell if I want them.
 It’s not that I’m conflicted, I just don’t know how to know something like that.